portworx/px-backup-api/README.md

 ## Building

-After updating the proto definitions, run `make` to regenerate the client libraries and swagger definitions.
+After updating the proto definitions, run `make docker-build-proto` to regenerate the client libraries and swagger definitions.

+Run `make start-build-container` to exec into the docker container and run any `make` commands

 ## Usage